What is Headless SEO and How Does it Affect SEO?

 What is Headless SEO?

-Headless SEO is a modern technique for carrying out SEO activities.
+Headless SEO is a modern approach to conducting SEO activities.
 The headless SEO technique involves separating a website’s appearance layer, or front-end, from its content and delivering it to customers via an Application Programming Interface (API).

-The separation of concerns offered by a headless CMS allows developers and content teams more customization and flexibility.
+The separation of concerns offered by a headless CMS enables developers and content teams to have more customization and flexibility.
 It also provides both parties with the freedom and granular control they require to accomplish their finest work in search engine optimization.

 Myths of Headless SEO!

-The most widespread misconception is that as the back end and front end are separated, headless SEO is more difficult than with monolithic systems.
+The most widespread misconception is that, as the back end and front end are separated, headless SEO is more difficult than with monolithic systems.
 In actuality, decoupling frees your content and empowers your digital teams.
-Monolithic CMSes, often known as classic or legacy CMSes, make many decisions for you, which may feel comfortable at first.

 Benefits of Headless SEO